Where is Mustang Located?

 Desert Vegetation around the Himalayas

-Apart from the tranquil sceneries and ancient culture, Mustang has several picturesque valleys such as Jomsom, Kagbeni, Lo Manthang.
+Apart from the tranquil sceneries and ancient culture, Mustang has several picturesque valleys such as Jomsom, Kagbeni, and Lo Manthang.

-Permits, cost and how to acquire them:
+Permits, cost, and how to acquire them

 For experiencing the Tiji Festival permits are quite expensive.
-The Restricted Area trek permit of Upper Mustang will cost you 500 USD.
+The Restricted Area trek permit of the Upper Mustang will cost you 500 USD.
 You also require the Annapurna Conservation Area permit which will cost 20 USD.